dereksgithub/UdacityProject1/README.md

 The visualizationModule provides basic data visualization for each dataset.

 ### Statistics
-statFunction.py summarize the cleaned datasets,
+statFunction.py summarize the cleaned datasets, performs basic statistical analysis and basic inference on the data.

 ### Project Conclusion